 - Do not ignore the early symptoms and consult your physician.

-Rainy season is a beautiful season – you get cool weather with storms and rains.
+The rainy season is a beautiful season – you get cool weather with storms and rains.
 People enjoy this season with a smile on their faces but this smile is lost if they get infected due to rains.
-Above given essential dietary rules – it will give you strength to win over the incessant showers!
+Above given essential dietary rules – it will give you the strength to win over the incessant showers!